Bootstrap Arch Linux by chroot

 !!! pulseaudio-bluetooth conflicte, déjà inclus dans pipewire de base !!!

-I put several option to compact/clean svg for light file release (Web, ingame etc), SVGo, Scour, SVGcleaner.
-SVGcleaner is the more complete, but you could like others?
-If you instal SVGO that lake of inkscape-transform (SVGCleaner has it). inkscape-applytransforms need python-tinycss2, but it is not wrote as dependency on this old and unmaintained package.
+I put several option to compact/clean svg for light file release (Web, ingame etc), SVGo, Scour, SVGcleaner. optiimg also manage SVG but depends on KDE desktop SVGcleaner is the more complete, but you could like others?
+If you want to use Svgo, that lake of applying transform (SVGCleaner has it), you can use inkscape-applytransforms.
+It needs python-tinycss2, but it is not wrote as dependency on this old and unmaintained package.

 yay -S inkscape-applytransforms